 Because dropshipping offers you the opportunity to free up so much working capital, you need to focus on providing outstanding service.

 Make your customers love you, not just your products.
-They could buy your products elsewhere if you’re a traditional dropshipping model.
+They could buy your products elsewhere if you’re a traditional dropshipping model. tools

 Jeremy has been running several online businesses behind his laptop for the past 5 years and he has worked as a freelance web developer previously.
 A trained marketer by profession, he also has Ruby on Rails and web development knowledge.
 His forte lies in eCommerce, SEO and content marketing.
 He’s been featured on Vice, Thrive Global, YFS Magazine, Forbes and several other publications.
 He prefers to connect with people on LinkedIn.